Vilnija (organization)

 Vilnija is a Lithuanian cultural and political organization, created to promote and preserve Lithuanian culture in Vilnius region, the Lithuanian name after which the organization is named.
-Due to its anti-Polish sentiment the organization has been described as extremist and nationalist.
+The organization has been described as nationalist, extremist, and anti-Polish.

 History and policies

 The organization was formed in 1988, by Lithuanian cultural and Sąjūdis activists and its primary aim was the preservation of the Lithuanian language and culture in Vilnius region.
 The organization is mostly composed of ethnic Lithuanians although it was later joined by a token Polish organization, the Association of St. Zita (Stowarzyszenie Św.
 Zyty).
 The organization was created by Romualdas Ozolas and has been led for many years by Kazimieras Garšva.
 Its program, elaborated in a monograph by Garšva, is based on the theory that the big part of the Poles in Lithuania are in fact descendants of Polonized Lithuanians and Belarusians.
 According to Vilnija members, this made them "ethnic Lithuanians" who should be restored to the nation.
 To achieve that, organization proposed that they should be forcibly assimilated by removing any trace of Polish textbooks, teachers, symbols and traditions.
 The organization's goal is also to counter perceived growing Polish influence in Lithuania, which Vilnija sees as a threat to that nation.